KituIco/HomeWorks/ReadMe.md

 To open the HomeWorks App for Seekers on Expo Go, enter the URL `exp://ADDRESS:PORT` where `ADDRESS` is the local IP Address of your machine and `PORT` is set to 19000.

-To open the HomeWorks App for Seekers on Expo Go, enter the URL `exp://ADDRESS:PORT` where `ADDRESS` is the local IP Address of your machine and `PORT` is set to 20000.
+To open the HomeWorks App for Providers on Expo Go, enter the URL `exp://ADDRESS:PORT` where `ADDRESS` is the local IP Address of your machine and `PORT` is set to 20000.